blocktransfer/reg-publications/examinations/response-8/response-8.md

 hisotry  >  "Initial Filing -  See  Filing ID" date Jul 2  2024, a day  after  the  law  went into effect  per https://writer.zohopublic.com/writer/published/rv8kf8a32d7aea50748aab282ed1c5344d57b

+no central locale in Article II "
+The Association shall operate on a decentralized basis with no principal physical office.​

+The Association shall adopt a remote-first operating model, ensuring that all essential functions and activities can be performed virtually.
+Meetings, communications, and decision-making processes shall primarily be conducted through online platforms, ensuring accessibility and participation from all members regardless of their physical location.
+"
+17f2FN:(as a subclass E parent entity)

 proponenets o f DTCC-DA  have remarked that  non-NMS optikons are insecure `parallle/side markets` without  investor protections